Ro-shni/human-action-detection/README.md

 # Human Action Detection Using Deep Learning 📹
 ## Overview
 This project aims to develop a Human Action Detection system using deep learning techniques.
-The model can detect various actions such as Punch, PushUps, and everyday activities like WalkingWithDog and Biking from video sequences.
-It leverages CNN (Convolutional Neural Networks) for feature extraction and LSTM (Long Short-Term Memory) for temporal sequence learning.
+The model can detect violent actions such as Punch, PushUps, and everyday activities like WalkingWithDog and Biking from video sequences.
+It uses Convolutional Neural Networks (CNN) for feature extraction and Long Short-Term Memory (LSTM) for temporal sequence learning.

 ## Project Goal
-To create a reliable system that can automatically identify specific human actions in real-time, offering potential use in surveillance and monitoring applications.
+To create a reliable alert system that can automatically identify potentially harmful actions in real-time and notify authorities, aiming to ensure timely intervention and improve safety.

 ## Key Features
-- Detects and classifies human actions from video sequences.
+- Detects and classifies human actions from videos.
 - Achieves an accuracy of 91.16% on the validation dataset.
-- Supports real-time action detection using video feed or pre-recorded videos.
+- Real-time action detection using video feed or pre-recorded videos.
-- Deployed using Streamlit for a user-friendly interface.
+- Deployed using Streamlit for user-friendly interaction.

 ## Dataset
-The dataset used includes various human action videos categorized into four main classes:
+The dataset includes various human action videos categorized into four main classes:
-- **WalkingWithDog**
+- WalkingWithDog
-- **Punch**
+- Punch
-- **PushUps**
+- PushUps
-- **Biking**
+- Biking

 ## Data Preprocessing
-- Video frames are resized and normalized.
-- One-hot encoding is applied to the labels for multi-class classification.
-- Frames are fed into a CNN + LSTM model for feature extraction and temporal analysis.
+The video frames are resized, normalized, and fed into a CNN + LSTM model for processing.
+The labels are one-hot encoded for multi-class classification.

 ## Model Architecture
 The model combines: